Bachelor's Degrees in Psychology

 Depending on the school, you may also need to submit letters of recommendation, a personal statement or essay, and standardized test scores.
 Contact colleges directly to learn more about their admission requirements.

-How much does a bachelor’s in psychology cost?
-Your expenses will depend on the school.
+How much is a psychology degree?
+Your expenses will depend on the program and institution, among other factors.
 Choosing a more affordable college can help you save money.
 For example, in-state public institutions typically charge the lowest tuition rates.

 You can also save money by creating a student budget and exploring financial aid opportunities.
 Fill out the FAFSA to qualify for federal grants and loans.
 Psych majors also qualify for many psychology scholarships.